Spielberg opens doors to Latino artists with new 'West Side Story'

 By Lucila Sigal

-BUENOS AIRES, Dec 7 (Reuters) - Steven Spielberg marks a milestone in U.S. film history by insisting on an authentic Latinx cast for his remake of the musical "West Side Story", opening worldwide this week.
+BUENOS AIRES, Dec 7 (Reuters) - Steven Spielberg marks a milestone in U.S. film history by insisting on an authentic Latin cast for his remake of the musical "West Side Story," opening worldwide this week.

-For the film, an adaptation of the 1957 Broadway play and 1961 movie, Spielberg not only recruited young Latinx artists but also researched what life was like for Puerto Ricans in the 1960s in New York.
+For the film, an adaptation of the 1957 Broadway play and 1961 movie, Spielberg recruited young Latino artists and researched what life was like for Puerto Ricans in the 1960s in New York.

-The 1961 film, a story of love and rivalry inspired by "Romeo and Juliet", involving a gang of white youth, the Jets, and a gang of Puerto Rican immigrants, the Sharks, won 10 Oscars.
+The original 1961 film, a story of love and rivalry inspired by "Romeo and Juliet," involving a gang of white youth, the Jets, and a gang of Puerto Rican immigrants, the Sharks, won 10 Oscars.

-Yet the only Latin actor in it was Rita Moreno, who won an Academy Award for her portrayal of Anita.
+Yet the only Latin actress in the main cast was Rita Moreno, who won an Academy Award for her portrayal of Anita.
 Natalie Wood starred as the young Puerto Rican immigrant Maria, whose forbidden romance with a white teen is at the heart of the movie.

 The new version couldn't be more different.